Vonage/vivid-3/docs/design/design-tokens.md

 #### Typefaces

-Set the font css-variable to override the default typography with your font and typography scale.
+Set the font custom properties of your choice (or all) to override the default typography styles with your own.

 ```css
 --vvd-typography-headline